Ambitions & priorities: Care experience

 Attracting more young people in care, those from a looked after background and care leavers to further and higher education is a priority for SFC as part of our overall strategy to ensure fair access.

-We use the term care experienced to include anyone who has been or is currently in care or from a looked after background at any stage in their life.
-It includes people who have been in foster care, kinship care, and those who are looked after at home with a supervision requirement.
+We use the term care experienced to include anyone who has been or is currently in care or from a looked-after background at any stage of their life, no matter how short.
+This care may have been provided in one of many different settings such as in residential care, foster care, kinship care or looked after at home with a supervision requirement.

 National ambition for care experienced students

 We ask colleges and universities to demonstrate their commitment to care experienced students through their Outcome Agreement.
-See our 2017-18 Guidance for further information.
+See our Outcome Agreements Guidance for further information.

-The Children and Young People (Scotland) Act 2014 [PDF] requires all colleges and universities to act as “corporate parents” to ensure care experienced students receive the best possible support and care.
+The Children and Young People (Scotland) Act 2014 requires all colleges and universities to act as “corporate parents” to ensure care experienced students receive the best possible support and care.
 We fund Who Cares?
 Scotland to deliver corporate parent training to all colleges and universities to help them deliver on their legal responsibilities.
-We expect all Corporate Parenting Plans to be published by March 2018.

 We also fund Become, which aims to increase the number of care experienced young people entering and staying in further and higher education.
 Their website Propel shows the support provided by different institutions in Scotland.

 We signed the Who Cares?
 Scotland Pledge to Listen and support MCR Pathways, a school-based mentoring programme working with disadvantaged and care-experienced young people in Scotland to realise their full potential through education.